TeamDefronix/Cyberonix/README.md

 DNS Records:
-  --dnsrecord, -dns           To Get DNS Records(options: --domain,--file,--output) and use --record to specify record name --record RECORD, -r RECORD  To Give Record For DNSrecord(Like: A,TXT,MX)
+  --dnsrecord, -dns           To Get DNS Records(options: --domain,--file,--output) and use --record to specify record name --record RECORD, -r RECORD  To Give Record For DNS record(Like: A,TXT,MX)

-Screenshoting:
+Screenshotting:
   --screenshot, -s            To Get Screenshot Of Websites(options: --file,--domain,--output)

 ASN Record: